 On March 23, 2010, President Obama signed comprehensive health reform, the Patient Protection and Affordable Healthcare Act (HR 3590), into law.
 This law and subsequent legislation focus on provisions to expand health coverage, control health costs, and improve the healthcare delivery system.
-They also incorporate a more integrative approach to healthcare delivery.
-Discussion of the specifics of this legislation is beyond the scope of this chapter; however, sections that will shape policy relative to integrative healthcare practices in the future are discussed here.22
+Discussion of the specifics of this legislation is beyond the scope of this chapter; however, sections that will shape policy relative to integrative healthcare practices in the future are discussed here.21

 - 1. Inclusion of Licensed Practitioners Insurance Coverage (SEC.
 2706.
-NON-DISCRIMINA-TION IN HEALTH CARE).
+NON-DISCRIMINATION IN HEALTH CARE).
 Providers: A group health plan and a health insurance issuer offering group or individual health insurance coverage shall not discriminate with respect to participation under the plan or coverage against any healthcare provider who is acting within the scope of that provider's license or certification under applicable state law. - 2.
 Inclusion of Licensed Complementary and Alternative Medicine Practitioners in Medical Homes (SEC.
-3502, ESTABLISHING COM-MUNITY HEALTH TEAMS TO SUPPORT THE PATIENT-CENTERED MEDICAL HOME).
-The Secretary of Health and Human Services shall establish a program to provide grants to or enter into contracts with eligible entities to establish community-based interdisciplinary, interprofessional teams (referred to as health teams) to support primary care practices.
-Such teams may include medical specialists, nurses, pharmacists, nutritionists, dietitians, social workers, behavioral and mental health providers, doctors of chiropractic, and licensed complementary and alternative medicine practitioners. - 3.
-Integrative Health Care and Integrative Practitioners in Prevention Strategies (SEC.
+3502.
+ESTABLISHING COMMU-NITY HEALTH TEAMS TO SUPPORT THE PATIENT-CENTERED MEDICAL HOME).
+The Secretary of Health and Human Services shall establish a program to provide grants to or enter into contracts with eligible entities to establish community-based interdisciplinary, interprofessional teams(referred to as 'health teams') to support primary care practices.
+Such teams may include medical specialists, nurses, pharmacists, nutritionists, dietitians, social workers, behavioral and mental health providers, doctors of chiropractic, licensed complementary and alternative medicine practitioners.

+- 3. Integrative Health Care and Integrative Practitioners in Prevention Strategies (SEC.
 4001.
-NATIONAL PREVENTION, HEALTH PROMOTION AND PUBLIC HEALTH

-- COUNCIL).
-This council will provide coordination and leadership at the federal level, and among all federal departments and agencies, with respect to prevention, wellness, and health promotion practices, the public health system, and integrative health care in the United States; develop a national prevention, health promotion, public health, and integrative healthcare strategy that incorporates the most effective and achievable means of improving the health status of Americans and reducing the incidence of preventable illness and disability in the United States; and propose evidence-based models, policies, and innovative approaches for the promotion of transformative models of prevention, integrative health, and public health on individual and community levels across the United States.

-- 4. Dietary Supplements in Individualized Wellness Plans (SEC.
+NATIONAL PREVENTION, HEALTH PROMOTION AND PUBLIC HEALTH COUNCIL).
+Provide coordination and leadership at the federal level, and among all federal departments and agencies, with respect to prevention, wellness and health promotion practices, the public health system, and integrative health care in the United States; develop a national prevention, health promotion, public health, and integrative healthcare strategy that incorporates the most effective and achievable means of improving the health status of Americans and reducing the incidence of preventable illness and disability in the United States; propose evidence-based models, policies, and innovative approaches for the promotion of transformative models of prevention, integrative health, and public health on individual and community levels across the United States. - 4.
+Dietary Supplements in Individualized Wellness Plans (SEC.
 4206.
-DEMONSTRATION PROJECT CONCERNING INDIVIDUALIZED WELLNESS PLAN).
-A pilot program will be established to test the effect of providing at-risk populations who utilize community health centers funded under this section an individualized wellness plan that is designed to reduce risk factors for preventable conditions.
-An individualized wellness plan prepared under the pilot program under this subsection may include one or more of the following as appropriate to the individual's identified risk factors:

-- (i) Nutritional counseling

-- (ii) A physical activity plan

-- (iii) Alcohol and smoking cessation counseling and services

-- (iv) Stress management

-- (v) Dietary supplements that have health claims approved by the Secretary

-- Licensed Complementary and Alternative Providers and Integrative Practitioners in Workforce
+DEMONSTRATION PROJECT CONCERNING INDIVIDUAL-IZED WELLNESS PLAN).
+Establish a pilot program to test the impact of providing at-risk populations who utilize community health centers funded under this section an individualized wellness plan that is designed to reduce risk factors for preventable conditions.
+An individualized wellness plan prepared under the pilot program under this subsection may include one or more of the following as appropriate to the individual's identified risk factors: - (i) Nutritional counseling - (ii) A physical activity plan - (iii) Alcohol and smoking cessation counseling and services - (iv) Stress management - (v) Dietary supplements that have health claims approved by the Secretary - 5.
+Licensed Complementary and Alternative Providers and Integrative Practitioners in Workforce Planning (SEC.

-Planning (SEC.
 5101.
-NATIONAL HEALTH

-CARE WORKFORCE COMMISSION).

-The term healthcare workforce includes all

-healthcare providers with direct patient

-care and support responsibilities, such as

-physicians, nurses, nurse practitioners, primary care providers, preventive medicine physicians, optometrists, ophthalmologists, physician assistants, pharmacists, dentists, dental hygienists, and other oral healthcare professionals, allied health professionals, doctors of chiropractic, community health workers, healthcare paraprofessionals, direct care workers, psychologists and other behavioral and mental health professionals, social workers, physical and occupational therapists, certified nurse midwives, podiatrists, the emergency medical services (EMS) workforce, licensed complementary and alternative medicine providers, integrative health practitioners, and public health professionals.
+NATIONAL HEALTH CARE WORKFORCE COMMISSION).
+The term healthcare workforce includes all healthcare providers with direct patient care and support responsibilities, such as physicians, nurses, nurse practitioners, primary care providers, preventive medicine physicians, optometrists, ophthalmologists, physician assistants, pharmacists, dentists, dental hygienists, and other oral healthcare professionals, allied health professionals, doctors of chiropractic, community health workers, healthcare paraprofessionals, direct care workers, psychologists and other behavioral and mental health professionals, social workers, physical and occupational therapists, certified nurse midwives, podiatrists, the emergency medical services (EMS) workforce, licensed complementary and alternative medicine providers, integrative health practitioners, public health professionals.